Optimising learning using retrieval practice

 *This article was originally published in *Impact, journal of the Chartered College of Teaching.*

-When you have read this article, click the ‘Mark as complete’ button below and then select ‘Next’ to discuss your learning from this week’s research evidence with the course community.
+When you have read this article, click the ‘Mark as complete’ button below and then select ‘Case studies’ to continue your learning.

 © Chartered College of Teaching